Non-Markovian dynamics of the giant atom beyond the rotating-wave approximation: Multi-phonon regime

 \section{Multi-phonon regime}

 We now consider the giant atom in a regime in which multi-phonon processes become significant, either due to the presence of thermal excitations of the SAW field or due to the ability of atomic transitions to excite multiple phonons.
-Such conditions could be achieved experimentally at higher temperatures and interactions strengths \cite{Anton2021}.
+Such conditions could be achieved experimentally at higher temperatures and interaction strengths \cite{Anton2021,Chu2017}.
+For GHz-frequency qubits typically operated in dilution refrigerators at temperatures of 10-100 mK, the ratio between the qubit transition energy and the thermal energy can be tuned from the deep quantum regime to a regime in which thermal excitations become appreciable.
+In addition, strong qubit–phonon coupling can be engineered by increasing the number of transducer finger pairs or by employing strongly piezoelectric substrates \cite{Chu2017}.

 We begin by simulating the effect of a finite temperature on the giant atom dynamics at weak coupling using HEOM and examine how thermal fluctuations influence the population of ground and excited state and the coherence between them.
 The temperature enters via the Ohmic BCF \eqref{eq:bcf_GA_OhmicSD}, which we fit with an adequate number of exponential functions, as we did at zero temperature.